-Each GDF in $F$ has a concave $\operatorname{\textit{ENBCDS}}$ curve, and comparing curves for the GDFs in $F$ can provide insight into determining where best to allocate limited cyber-defense spending.
-For example, Fig. \ref{fig:compdig} shows notionally three $\operatorname{\textit{ENBCDS}}$ curves for three hypothetical GDFs in $F$, labeled $x$, $y$, and $z$.
-In Fig. \ref{fig:compdig}, $s$ represents general cyber-defense spending; $s_x^A$, $s_y^A$, and $s_z^A$ depict the actual levels of cyber-defense spending directly on GDFs $x$, $y$, and $z$, respectively.
+Each GDF in $F$ has a concave $\operatorname{\textit{ENBCDS}}$ curve, and comparing curves for the GDFs in $F$ can provide insight into determining where best to allocate limited cyber defense spending.
+For example, Figure \ref{fig:compdig} shows notionally three $\operatorname{\textit{ENBCDS}}$ curves for three hypothetical GDFs in $F$, labeled $x$, $y$, and $z$.
+In Figure \ref{fig:compdig}, $s$ represents general cyber defense spending; $s_x^A$, $s_y^A$, and $s_z^A$ depict the actual levels of cyber defense spending directly on GDFs $x$, $y$, and $z$, respectively.
 Since $\operatorname{\textit{ENBCDS}}(s_z)<0$ always, it makes no economic sense to invest in $z$ at all, so $z$ should, with current understanding of that digital functionality, not be used.
 Economic considerations alone, however, might sometimes be overridden by other sociological factors.
 For instance, if $z$ represents the functionality of residential wifi-enabled thermostats, then $z$ is not a functionality that utilities themselves can eliminate.
 There may be insufficient political will to legislate against their use, or to hold responsible the manufacturers of wifi-enabled thermostats for their potential misuse, in which case the spending level $s_z^A$ (not necessarily borne entirely by utility companies) might be most appropriate in the sense that it minimizes the expected loss to society due to the use of $z$.
-As increasing numbers of consumer and industrial IoT devices like wifi-enabled thermostats and AC controllable loads impinge on power grids, increased attention to the likelihood of potential losses due to the types of cyberattacks they enable will become necessary.
+As increasing numbers of consumer and industrial IoT devices like wifi-enabled thermostats and AC controllable loads impinge on power grids, increased attention to the likelihood of potential losses due to the types of cyberattacks they enable will become necessary\cite{pritchard}.

 If $z$ represents a digital functionality that could be replaced with an equivalent analog functionality that currently exists, or could economically be developed and deployed, then that analog functionality should be given consideration as a replacement for $z$.
 If $z$ represents a GDF that is inappropriate for the given market (e.g., power injections from residential solar systems to a utility that is abundantly supplied by geothermal sources) then $z$ should simply be recognized as an inapplicable functionality for that market.